matushorvath/vm8086/README.md

 ## Trying it Out

 You will need an Intcode virtual machine.
 Perhaps you created one as part of solving Advent of Code 2019.
-If it can run all Advent of Code assignments, it should be good enough to run Microsoft Basic as well.
+If it can run the Advent of Code assignments, it should be good enough to run Microsoft Basic as well.
+Or you could use one of [my Intcode virtual machines](https://github.com/matushorvath/xzintbit/tree/main/vms).

+Specifically the Intcode virtual machine needs to meet the [AoC 2019 Day 9](https://adventofcode.com/2019/day/9) standard, with the [Aft Scaffolding Control and Information Interface (ASCII)](https://adventofcode.com/2019/day/17).
+In other words, it should implement all the instructions and use ASCII characters on standard input and output.

-Download the pre-built [`msbasic.input`](https://github.com/matushorvath/vm6502/releases/download/v1.0.0/msbasic.input) file from this repository and run it with your Intcode virtual machine.
+Download the pre-built [`msbasic.input`](https://github.com/matushorvath/vm6502/releases/download/v1.0.0/msbasic.input) file from this repository and run it on your Intcode virtual machine.
 If everything goes correctly, you should see a "MEMORY SIZE?" prompt from the Microsoft Basic interpreter.

 The `msbasic.input` file contains plain Intcode in the same format that was used by Advent of Code assignments.
-It requires about 165536 "bytes" of Intcode memory, and should work fine even with Intcode VMs that use signed 32-bit integers.
+It requires about 80.000 (80k) "bytes" of Intcode memory, and should work fine even with Intcode VMs that use signed 32-bit integers.

 ![Screenshot of Intcode VM6502 running Microsoft Basic](docs/screenshot.png)